-The built form of the Precinct is intended to be of a lower density in comparison to other development within the town centre frame.
+The built form of the Precinct is intended to be of a medium density.
 This is to be achieved through stand-alone buildings and landscaped areas.
-Larger lots, buildings and tenancies are envisaged for this Precinct than in the commercial development to the west.
+Larger lots, buildings and tenancies are envisaged for this Precinct than in the commercial development to the north and north east.
 As a result, development within the Precinct will generally require a more significant footprint for building platforms and ancillary areas such as parking, circulation and services.